catalogicsoftware/cloudcasa-helmchart/charts/v3.4.2/README.md

 # Introduction

 CloudCasa is a SaaS data protection, disaster recovery, and migration solution for Kubernetes and cloud-native applications.
-Configuration is quick and easy, and the basic service is free.
+Configuration is quick and easy, and basic service is free.

 CloudCasa provides two types of backup services for Kubernetes:
 * **CloudCasa Pro** provides centralized backup services for large, complex, multi-cluster, multi-cloud, and hybrid cloud environments.
 It includes multi-cloud account integration, managed backup storage, and advanced cross-cloud recovery.